kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.3.4 - August xx, 2014 =
+* Removed a few instances in which a video or watermark in the WordPress database would be input to FFMPEG through http instead of using the file path.
+Should fix some I/O errors, particularly with SSL.

 = 4.3.3 - July 20, 2014 =
 * Changed .mov files back to type "video/mp4" to fix "No compatible source was found for this video" errors.
 * Added "mute" shortcode attribute.